Join one of our upcoming courses taking place around the world! Explore now

 1. Select the Solver Options tab.

-Solver options are engine-stopping conditions.
-Once one of these conditions is met, the rock will stop moving.
+2. Solver options are engine-stopping conditions.
+A rock stops moving when it meets one of these conditions.
 For more help on engine stopping conditions, see Engine Stopping Conditions Settings in RocFall3.

 1.2 Import Geometry

-In RocFall3, the slope can be created from a point cloud, imported from a common geometry file, extruded from an existing RocFall2 file, imported from an RS3/Slide3 File or imported from satellite data (Import Terrain).
-In this tutorial, we're going to import a provided .obj file.
+In RocFall3, the slope geometry can be created from points, lines, or surfaces, as long as the file being imported is of a common geometry file type.
+In addition, a RocFall3 model can be extruded from an existing RocFall2 file, imported from an RS3/Slide3 File, or imported from satellite data (digital elevation model from Import Terrain).
+In this tutorial, a provided .obj file is imported.

-2. Navigate to and open the provided Tutorial 01.obj file in the Tutorials Folder.
-By default the installation program puts the files in: C:\Users\Public\Documents\Rocscience\RocFall3 Examples\Tutorials
+2. Open the provided Tutorial 01.obj file in the Tutorials Folder.
+By default, the installation program puts the files in: C:\Users\Public\Documents\Rocscience\RocFall3 Examples\Tutorials

-3. You will see the Import Geometry dialog, which displays a preview of the geometry.
+3. The Import Geometry dialog displays a preview of the geometry.
 Select the Mesh object and click on Post-Processing.

-4. In the Post-Processing step, you can simplify and repair the geometry.
-The supplied sample geometry file has been modified and fixed for this tutorial.
-We recommend to perform both simplify and repair on any imported geometry for fast and reliable compute and analysis results.
+4. The Post-Processing step provides the option to simplify and repair the geometry.
+The supplied sample geometry file has already been modified and fixed for this tutorial.
+Typically, both simplify and repair are recommended when importing raw geometry for optimal computing performance.

 5. Click Done.

-6. You will then be prompted to set the imported surface as the slope.
+6. A prompt appears to set the imported surface as the slope.
 Click Yes.

 1.3 Material Properties